pankajspatil/2pm/README.md

-# Two_PM
+# 2PM
-This is for Two PM Restaurant
+This is for 2PM Restaurant